nsg/immich-distribution/docs/docs/install.md

 ### Used ports

-Immich Distribution requires ports `3000-3003`, `5432`, `6379` and `8108` to be unused, port `80` is also required by default, and port `443` if you enable https.
+Immich Distribution requires ports `3000-3003`, `5432` and `6379` to be unused, port `80` is also required by default, and port `443` if you enable https.
 See [HAProxy](configuration/haproxy.md) if you like to change the http or https ports.
 Immich will fail to start if these ports are used by another application.

 ???
 Info "Used ports with service names"